telekom-mms/sectpmctl/README.md

 On other devices the TPM behaved different and produced error codes.
 In a future version this error codes should be parsed to trigger the required flushing.

+On Ubuntu 22.10 the linux-oem-22.04 5.17 kernel seems to have a bug in the TPM module currently which prevents TPM + Passwort.
+Use the default kernel 5.15 until this is fixed.

 ## Changelog